Sleep Disorders Treatment in Claremont

 Is it Covered by Insurance?

-Oral devices are covered by Medicare and many health insurance plans as a medical device..
+Oral devices can be covered by PPO health insurance plans as a medical device.

 Why is a Custom Fitted Dental Lab Oral Device Recommended?